closeio/making.close.com/_posts/2021-01-08-race-to-the-lock/index.md

 tags: [Engineering, Redis, Python]
 ---

-# Race to the Lock: A Postmortem Story
 As a platform with a focus on calling, we’re often a target of fraudulent activities.
 More frequently than I’d have imagined before being in this business.
 Being a frequent target means more than just keeping tabs on our numbers, it means we get free stress testing from malicious actors!
 Yay!
 Here’s one of those times, *enjoy.*

 ## What did they do this time